wwkenwong/CTF-Writeup/browser/PlaidCTF_2018_Roll-a-d8/readme.md

 ![alt text](3.png)

 check under vmmap, we can see what we need is not within the rwx jit region:

 ![alt text](4.png)

-Locate to it, we saw there is a pointer belongs to the rwx region
+Locate to it, we saw there is a pointer belongs to the rwx region  (red box):

 ![alt text](5.png)

 Locate that pointer , we saw something looks like instructions (red box):

 ![alt text](6.png)

 We can trigger sigtrap by overwriting it with 0xcc:

 ![alt text](7.png)